Pallet Rack Beams: Critical details that prevent beam failure

 ANSI standards for pallet racking systems and beams

-The American National Standards Institute (ANSI) has set up specific rules and regulations for the usage of industrial components.
-Pallet racking systems are also included in these rules.
-Here are the rules directly associated with pallet racking systems and beams.
+The American National Standards Institute (ANSI) establishes specific guidelines and regulations for the use of industrial components, including pallet racking systems.
+Below are the key rules directly applicable to pallet racking systems and beams.

 According to ANSI MH16.1: